Where Reel Women Fish in Florida

 Here's information about fishing Lake O with Capt.
 Terry Garrels: bigofishing.com/

 After many long years and a string of lost loves, Capt.
 Rob Modys found a true soul mate when he met his wife.
 The couple discovered that they shared an interest in boating, then decided to share their enthusiasm with other couples.
 How?
 They started a charter business, based in southwest Florida, that specializes in trips for couples.

 According to Capt.
-Rob, an IGFA-certified guide, the charter's unique name has steadily increased his bookings.
+Rob, an IGFA-certified guide, the charter's unique name -- Soul Mate Charters --has steadily increased his bookings.
 Partners who love being out on the water can enjoy fishing for for snook, redfish or tarpon while cruising aboard the 18-foot Key West skiff that departs from the Punta Rassa boat ramp near the Sanibel Causeway in Fort Myers.
 If fishing alone doesn't suit your paired fancy, Capt.
 Rob also offers nature and shelling trips as well.

 BOATING 101: BOAT SAFE, RENT SMART